C. L. R. James

-Cyril Lionel Robert James (4 January 1901 – 31 May 1989), who sometimes wrote under the pen-name J. R. Johnson, was a Trinidadian historian, journalist, Trotskyist activist and Marxist writer.
+Cyril Lionel Robert James (4 January 1901 – 31 May 1989), who sometimes wrote under the pen-name J. R. Johnson, was a Trinidadian historian, journalist, Trotskyist activist, and Marxist writer.
 His works are influential in various theoretical, social, and historiographical contexts.
 His work is a staple of Marxism, and he figures as a pioneering and influential voice in postcolonial literature.
 A tireless political activist, James is the author of the 1937 work World Revolution outlining the history of the Communist International, which stirred debate in Trotskyist circles, and in 1938 he wrote on the Haitian Revolution, The Black Jacobins.

-Characterised by Edward Said as an "anti-Stalinist dialectician", James was known for his autodidactism, for his occasional playwriting and fiction, and as an avid sportsman.
-The performance of his 1934 play Toussaint Louverture was the first time black professional actors featured in a production written by a black playwright in the UK.
-His 1936 book Minty Alley was the first novel by a black West Indian to be published in Britain.
-He is also famed as a writer on cricket, and in 1963 published his book Beyond a Boundary, which he himself described as "neither cricket reminiscences nor autobiography".
+Characterised by Edward Said as an "anti-Stalinist dialectician", James was known for his autodidactism, occasional playwriting and fiction writing, and as an avid sportsman.
+The 1936 performance of his play Toussaint Louverture was the first time black professional actors were featured in a production written by a black playwright in the UK.
+James' 1936 book Minty Alley was the first novel by a black West Indian to be published in Britain.
+He is also famed as a writer on cricket and in 1963 he published his book Beyond a Boundary, which he himself described as "neither cricket reminiscences nor autobiography".

 Biography

 Early life in Trinidad

-Born in 1901 in Tunapuna, Trinidad and Tobago, then a British Crown colony, C. L. R. James was the first child of schoolteacher Robert Alexander James and Ida Elizabeth, née Rudder.
+Born in 1901 in Tunapuna, Trinidad and Tobago, which was a British Crown colony then, C. L. R. James was the first child of schoolteacher Robert Alexander James and Ida Elizabeth, née Rudder.

-In 1910, James won a scholarship to Queen's Royal College (QRC), the island's oldest non-Catholic secondary school, in Port of Spain, where he became a club cricketer and distinguished himself as an athlete (he held the Trinidad high-jump record at 5 ft 9 in from 1918 to 1922), and also began to write fiction.
+In 1910, James won a scholarship to Queen's Royal College (QRC), the island's oldest non-Catholic secondary school, in Port of Spain, where he became a club cricketer, distinguished himself as an athlete (he held the Trinidad high-jump record at 5 ft 9 in from 1918 to 1922), and began to write fiction.
 After graduating in 1918 from QRC, he worked there as a teacher of English and History in the 1920s; among those he taught was the young Eric Williams, who became the first Prime Minister of Trinidad and Tobago.

 Together with Ralph de Boissière, Albert Gomes, and Alfred Mendes, James was a member of the anticolonialist Beacon Group, a circle of writers associated with The Beacon magazine, in which he published a series of short stories.
-His short story "La Divina Pastora" was published in October 1927 in the Saturday Review of Literature, and was widely reprinted.
+His short story "La Divina Pastora" was published in October 1927 in the Saturday Review of Literature and was widely reprinted.